Valentin271/DeezerKodi/README.md

 If you previously installed kubatek94's DeezerKodi addon, you should uninstall it first.

 ### Compatibility
-This addon should be compatible with every version of kodi from Jarvis 16 to latest and across devices.
-However, it has been tested only with Krypton 17.6 on Debian, and with Leia 18.x on Ubuntu 18.04.
+This addon has been tested with Kodi "Leia" 18 and Kodi "Matrix" 19.
-Feel free to let me know if one version/OS or another is working or not.
+Tests where done on Ubuntu, but the addon should work on every device.
-Also note that this addon is designed for kodi v18 Leia and later.
+If you have any compatibility issue, please refer to the Issues section.

 # Limitations